Gaia (spacecraft): Spacecraft

 Gaia was launched by Arianespace, using a Soyuz ST-B rocket with a Fregat-MT upper stage, from the Ensemble de Lancement Soyouz at Kourou in French Guiana on 19 December 2013 at 09:12 UTC (06:12 local time).
 The satellite separated from the rocket's upper stage 43 minutes after launch at 09:54 UTC.

 The craft headed towards the Sun–Earth Lagrange point L2 located approximately 1.5 million kilometres from Earth, arriving there 8 January 2014.
 The L2 point provides the spacecraft with a very stable gravitational and thermal environment.
 There, it uses a Lissajous orbit that avoids blockage of the Sun by the Earth, which would limit the amount of solar energy the satellite could produce through its solar panels, as well as disturb the spacecraft's thermal equilibrium.
 After launch, a 10-metre-diameter sunshade was deployed.
-The sunshade always faces the Sun, thus keeping all telescope components cool and powering Gaia using solar panels on its surface.
+The sunshade always maintains a fixed 45 degree angle to the Sun, while precessing to scan the sky, thus keeping all telescope components cool and powering Gaia using solar panels on its surface.
 These factors and the materials used in its creation allow Gaia to function in conditions between -170°C and 70°C.